All Episodes

 Who gets treated for organ transplants in the emergency room?

-Turn away poor people, turn away black people to other hospitals, so her own hospital keeper profit margin up.
+And anyway, it's her program: turn away poor people, turn away black people to other hospitals so her own hospital will keep her profit margin up.

 Keep a sharp eye, by the way.

-Uh we're talking about education here with our last caller, and you know, Obama talks about education a lot, and it's very well worth your while to remember what he taught when he was a lecturer.
+And it's very well worth your while to remember what he taught when he was a lecturer.

 He taught, if you look at a picture of him writing on the blackboard, you see him teaching rules for radicals.

-You'd see him teaching a Linsky.
+You'd see him teaching Alinsky.

 That's what's on the blackboard.

-He essentially Obama taught rights and race and gender law.
+He essentially, Obama taught rights and race and gender law.

 That's what he taught.